Financial Planning & Tax Useful Links

 - Investor Tools – Canadian Securities Administrators – Articles on topics such as Investing Basics – Getting Started; Working with Advisors; Understanding Mutual Funds, and more

-- Investment Research for your existing or potential mutual funds (or stocks) – Consider TMX Money – For example, type in your security symbol at the top of the page to get details on performance, etc. Or, use your favourite search engine, such as Google, and type in the full name of the fund, along with the Fund code from your investment statement or purchase receipt if you can find it, and then insert the term “Fund Facts.”
+- Investment Research for your existing or potential mutual funds (or stocks) – For example, to see Canadian market activity, visit TMX Money to see historical index activity by sector in the Canadian markets.
+Or visit Trading Economics and and type in your security symbol at the top of the page to get details on performance, etc. BNN Bloomberg is another site for market research to visit.
+Or, use your favourite search engine, such as Google, and type in the full name of the fund, along with the Fund code (if you have it from your investment statement, purchase receipt, or ask your broker), and then also insert the term “Fund Facts.”
 With luck, this will provide you with a two page summary of your security, showing performance, risk, etc. Read it carefully to see if you own what you thought you owned, particularly related to risk and performance.

 - Differentiating Exchange Traded Funds from Mutual Funds – an article by Blackrock, who produce the iShares ETFs